MicroStrategy/mstrio-py/README.md

 **Note**: MicroStrategy for Jupyter is accessible only to users with assigned Microstrategy privileges:
 `Use Application Jupyter` and `Use Library Web`.
 For more details, please refer to Microstrategy licensing.

+**Note**: MicroStrategy for Jupyter is not supported on Jupyter version 7 or above.

 <a id="install-the-mstrio-py-package" name="install-the-mstrio-py-package"></a>
 ## Install the `mstrio-py` Package